mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 A third, lesser-but-still-important priority is to use common parts that are widely available and are likely to remain in production for many years.
 The original Pinscape KL25Z boards are difficult to build today because they depend on a few specific parts that are no longer in production, most especially the KL25Z itself, but also the TLC5940NT PWM chips.
-I tried to avoid those sorts of dependencies as much as possible in this design (and moving to the Pico as the microcontroller at the heart of it is a big step in that direction).
+I tried to avoid those sorts of dependencies as much as possible in this design.
+The biggest unique-part dependency is the Pico itself, which is widely available and well supported by Raspberry Pi.
-The biggest unique-part dependency on these boards is the Pico itself, but that's not just a requirement for the boards, but for the whole software system.

 Unlike the original Pinscape KL25Z expansion boards, where you were encouraged to mix and match the Main, Power, and Chime boards in